Visit Vienna & Salzburg: Best Tips for Artsy Sightseeing Options

 Mozart in Salzburg

-One big reason people visit Salzburg is to worship at the feet of Mozart who was born there in 1756.
+One big reason people visit Salzburg is to worship at the feet of Mozart.

 The big Mozart attraction is Mozart’s House at No. 9 Getreidegasse in the heart of Salzburg’s old city.
 Tour the house to see items of everyday life from the period, memorabilia that documents Mozart’s life in Salzburg, and several historical instruments.

-To get the lay of the land quickly, consider signing up for the City Center Bus Tour and Mozart’s House.
-The tour also includes visits to filming locations for The Sound of Music.
+To get the lay of the land quickly, consider signing up for a tour of the city that includes Mozart’s house.
+This tour also includes a tour of the Mirabell Gardens.

 Concert-Going in Austria